erickarugu/100-days-of-code/log.md

  - " Angular Detecting Route Changes Within Your Application" by Elliot Forbes on tutorialedge.net
  - "Full Angular 7|8|9 Firebase Authentication Tutorial Examples"
 link: [https://www.positronx.io/full-angular-7-firebase-authentication-system/](https://www.positronx.io/full-angular-7-firebase-authentication-system/)

+### Day 58: May 19 Tuesday

+**Objectives:**

+- Continue with Angular Firebase mini-project

+**Progress:**

+Continued working on the firebase authentication functionality - Complimentr

+**Articles:**
+ - "How I turned my laptop into a server" on DEV.to

+### Day 59: May 20 Wednesday

+**Objectives:**

+- Continue with Angular Firebase mini-project

+**Progress:**

+Today, I made a huge progress on the Angular-Firebase mini app.
+I completed the write and read firebase set up and implementation.
+In the process I learnt how to create firebase collections and perform CRUD operations effectively.
+I continued to learn how to work with Promises especially in an Angular project + template driven forms.

+**Articles:**

+1. "The 8 Best Coding Challenge Websites to Help You Level Up Your Skills in 2020" by Daniel Borowski on freeCodeCamp

+2. "Angular Firebase Tutorial: Read/Write data into a NoSql Database Collection" by Chris House on Medium